freeCodeCamp/guide/src/pages/java/strings/index.md

 Extras
 1. String methods use zero-based indexes, except for the second argument of substring().
 2. The String class is final- it's methods can't be overridden.
-3. When the String literal is found by JVM, it is addes to string literal pool.
+3. When the String literal is found by JVM, it is added to string literal pool.
-4. String class posses a method name length(),while arrays have an attribute naming length.
+4. String class contains a method name length(),while arrays have an attribute naming length.